 External doors and windows are of durable treated timber from sustainable sources.
-In addition to being thermally resistant the double-glazed tilt -and turn windows incorporate trickle vents for ventilation. solarexposed south and west units incorporate solar control film to inhibit summer solar gains.
+In addition to being thermally resistant the double-glazed -and windows tilt turn incorporate trickle vents for ventilation. solarexposed south and west units incorporate solar control film to inhibit summer solar gains.
 All glass windows and doors incorporate lowemissivity glass and are laminated for additional security.
 Main front doors are in solid durable-timber with multi-point locking.